Mercedes: Two dead in factory shooting

-Two people died in a shooting at a Mercedes-Benz factory in south-western Germany on Thursday, the company said.
+A man opened fire in a production hall at a Mercedes factory in Germany on Thursday, killing two people, police said, adding the suspect had been arrested.

+"A 53-year-old man entered the hall at around 7:45 am (0545 GMT) and shot at two people," police in the city of Ludwigsburg said in a statement.

+Security staff detained the suspect in the hall at the Sindelfingen plant and handed him over to police, who arrested him without resistance, the police said.

 Also Read | Armorer bought live rounds before 'Rust' shooting, prop supplier told police